csfeeser/ansible_essentials/day2challenge2.md

 0. **OPTIONAL:** Use the `ping` module in an ad hoc command to test that you added those hosts correctly!

 0. Write a new playbook that uses `looneytunes` as hosts.
 Have your playbook do the following:
-    - Create a new directory in each machine called `~/challenge`
+    - Create a new directory in each machine called `challenge`
     - Download the `downloadme.txt` file located at the following address and save it to the `~/challenge` directory you just made.
       `https://raw.githubusercontent.com/csfeeser/ansible_essentials/main/data/downloadme.txt`